KibeoDirkslandApr2025-OM03 KibeoDirkslandApr2025-OM03

 Looking after the little ones

 Sophie started in the baby group and is now in the toddler group.
-“She was an easy baby.
-Both at home and at Wiedewei.
-Drinking, sleeping, eating: that went naturally,” says Mariska.
-“And even as a toddler, according to the pedagogical staff, she is a wonderful child to have around.
-She enjoys her healthy hot meal at lunchtime, looks after the little ones at daycare and helps with 'household' chores.”
-Mariska has noticed that Sophie takes that social and helpful behavior home with her.
-“Recently, she picked up pieces of paper from the floor at home and threw them in the trash, without me asking.
-She is also very good at waiting her turn.
-I am very happy about that, because with a little brother on the way, that will come in handy later!”
+"She was an easy baby, both at home and at Wiedewei.
+Drinking, sleeping, eating: it all came naturally," says Mariska.
+"And even as a toddler, the childcare professionals say she's a wonderful child to have around.
+She enjoys her healthy hot meal at lunchtime, looks after the little ones at daycare, and helps with 'household' chores."
+Mariska has noticed that Sophie carries this social and helpful behavior home with her.
+"The other day, she picked up paper from the floor at home and threw it in the trash without me asking.
+She's also very good at waiting her turn.
+I'm very happy about that, because with a little brother on the way, that will come in handy later!"

 Outside = inside